 Moonlighting is prohibited.
-The Urology residency training program is a full-time commitment, and outside time commitments as a moonlighting physician cannot be made.
+The Urology residency training program is a full-time commitment, and outside time commitments as a moonlighting physician are not practicable.
 Unavailability for duties including AM and PM rounds, call, conferences, weekend surgery, etc., due to moonlighting will be cause for immediate, unconditional dismissal.